 How can you get rid of these pests in your attic?
 Our mice exterminators have compiled these 6 simple and effective tips:

-- Place traps in high activity areas
+- Place traps in strategic locations

 - Keep your home as clean as possible

-- Seal the entry points
+- Seal entry points

-- Decontaminate the attic
+- Decontaminate your attic